 Sunset Drinks at Little Venice

-The waterfront at Little Venice is dotted with bars and restaurants and though it can get very busy around and after sunset, waiting is totally worth it.
+The waterfront at Little Venice is dotted with bars and restaurants housed in colorful buildings, and though it can get very busy around and after sunset, waiting is totally worth it.
 It might be hard to find more romantic things to do in Mykonos than to witness a Myconian sunset than with wine and soft music at one of the bars on the strip.
 Alternatively, head to the poolside lounge at Bill & Coo Suites to enjoy another spectacular sunset view by a pool that sparkles at night.

 Delicious Greek Food in Mykonos